Pizza Troubleshooting: Find the Solution to the Most Common Pizza Problems

 What are the Most Common Pizza Problems?

-As you can see most pizza problems are caused by poor fermentation or inadequate hydration.
+As you can see, most pizza problems are caused by poor fermentation or inadequate hydration.
 Fermentation plays a significant role in the pizza-making process, particularly gluten development.

 Water is also the second most crucial factor to consider.
-Once you learn how to control these variants, you will be a PRO in no time.
+Once you learn to control these variants, you will be a PRO in no time.

-Here are some resources on pizza dough fermentation
+Here are some resources on pizza fermentation.

 Here’s is What the PROs at Homemade Pizza Pro Use and Recommend for Pizza Dough Fermentation